CovidLP/PandemicLP/README.md

 ```

 The option `build_vignettes = TRUE` will make the installation take longer, but it will make the example vignette available for viewing.

-## V8 dependency upon building from source

-Current version of rstan depends on the V8 JavaScript libraries.
-In order to install rstan, you might require to install it in your Unix-based system.
-On Windows, you might need to install R package V8 from the CRAN binaries by running `install.packages("V8")`.

 ## If installation fails on Mac OS